Skip to main content

 NSW Opportunity Class (OC) Test

 The OC test is designed for Year 4 students seeking entry into Year 5 Opportunity Classes.
-Verbal reasoning appears prominently in the Thinking Skills section of this exam.
+Verbal reasoning appears inside the Thinking Skills section of this exam.

 Because OC students are younger, vocabulary exposure matters more at this level.
 Wide reading throughout Years 3 and 4 provides an invaluable foundation for OC verbal reasoning performance.

-Learn more about the OC test in our NSW OC Test Complete Parent Guide and the OC Test 2026 Dates and Application Guide.
+Read our NSW OC Test Complete Parent Guide and the OC Test 2026 Dates and Application Guide for full details.

 HAST Test (Queensland)

-The Higher Ability Selection Test (HAST) used for entry into Brisbane State High School and Queensland Academy programs includes Verbal Reasoning as a standalone scored section.
-This makes it one of the most verbal-reasoning-intensive selective exams in Australia.
+The Higher Ability Selection Test (HAST) is used for entry into Brisbane State High School and Queensland Academy programs.
+ACER publishes four Primary components: Mathematical Reasoning, Abstract Reasoning, Reading Comprehension and Written Expression.
+ACER does not name a Verbal Reasoning section.

 See our HAST Test 2026 Complete Preparation Guide for full details.